Growing Connection, Inspiring Transformation

-Amal Rana is the Creative Director and Principal of Cambium Arts & Education.
-She is an Inclusion Consultant, Racial Justice Organizer and Educator working at the intersections of Muslim, feminist, labour, LGBTQI2S+ and other intersectional communities she is is a part of.
+Amal Rana is the Director and Founder of Cambium Arts & Education.
+She is a widely respected Inclusion Consultant, Racial Justice Organizer and Educator.
+Her work is informed by Muslim, feminist, labour, LGBTQI2S+ and other intersectional communities she is is a part of.

-Through Cambium, Amal works with clients across the labour movement, not for profits, arts organizations, academic institutions, grassroots groups and others to catalyze deeply needed shifts in organizational culture, rooted in transformative justice and decoloniality.
+Through Cambium, Amal works with clients across the labour movement, not for profits, arts organizations, academic institutions, grassroots groups and others to catalyze deeply needed shifts in organizational culture, rooted in transformative justice, inclusion and liberation for all people.

 Amal is also a highly experienced and widely respected arts educator, interdisciplinary storyteller and Pushcart Prize nominated writer.
-Her writing has been published widely and can be found at The Feminist Wire, Our Times: Canada’s Independent Labour Magazine, Writing the Walls Down: A Convergence of LGBTQ voices and many other publications.
+Her writing has been published widely and can be found at The Feminist Wire, Our Times: Canada’s Independent Labour Magazine, Writing the Walls Down: A Convergence of LGBTQ voices and numerous other publications.

 Her poetry was recently added to a national database for teachers in the United States.
 She has new writing forthcoming in an anthology on South Asian poets to be published by Harper Collins India.

 Keep an eye out for our list of collaborators / associates / partners, coming soon!